xavleflip/Taskify/README.md

-# 📑 Taskify - Neo-Brutalist To-Do & Activity Manager
+# 📑 Taskify: To-Do & Activity Manager

 **Taskify** is a modern, pixel-perfect task and activity management mobile application built using **Flutter**.
 Designed around a high-contrast, bold **Neo-Brutalist** aesthetic, Taskify offers a clean and distraction-free user experience to manage, track, and archive daily routines and responsibilities.